Stay the Night at Raccoon Creek State Park

 The wooded campground offers:

-E and F campsite loops are open from the second Friday in April to mid-October.
+E and F loops open early April and close in mid-October.

 Raccoon Creek State Park Campground Map (PDF)